The Sanskrit Heritage Engine Reference Manual

 The display actually represents all possible decompositions of your sentence into padas (inflected word forms), aligned on your input represented in the blue line above.
 Blue rectangles are subantas (adjectives and substantives), red rectangles are tiṅantas (finite verbal forms).
 Indeclinable words (adverbs and particles) are purple, pronouns are sky blue, vocative forms are green.

 When you click on a rectangle, its morphology is displayed.
 For instance, clicking on the red labhate reveals that it is a 3rd person singular form of the present of root labh in the middle voice (ātmanepadī) of present class (gaṇa) 1.
-Furthermore, underlined labh is a link to the lexicon, which you may visit to check its meaning, to obtain.
+Furthermore, underlined labh is a link to the lexicon, which you may visit to check its meaning, "to obtain".

 Furthermore, in the Heritage dictionary, you get in addition the grammatical information: [1], indicating that root labh belongs to class (gaṇa) 1.
 This index is itself a link to the conjugation service.
 If you click on it, it will display the tables of the conjugated forms of labh, as well as all its participial stems.
 These stems, e.g. past passive participle labdha, are listed as gendered stems, the gender marks being links to the declension service.
 This exhibits the generative nature of the lexicon: all the forms obtainable from a root, either as finite conjugated forms, or as declined first-level nominals (kṛdanta), are the building blocks of our analyser.